DIY Bathtub Tray

 Sand and Stain

 Once your tray is fully glued together, you can sand and stain it really well.
 You don’t want any splinters while you are in the tub!
-Follow with your favorite wood stain (mine is Early American).
+Remove the sanding dust with a tack cloth or brush attachment on a vacuum.
+Follow with your favorite wood stain (mine is Early American). Â

 -

-Optional: Protect with Polyurethane
+Protect with Polyurethane

 I applied 2 good coats of polyurethane.
 I use a paintbrush and matte polyurethane.
 It dries totally clear and won’t affect the final aesthetic.
 Some say not to use polyurethane on a bath project because the humidity will cause the poly to peel off, but I haven’t had that issue.
+You can also try Tung Oil or Spar, which is made specifically for Exterior and water resistance.

 And that’s it!

-Grab your favorite candle, soap dish, soap and even a small bud vase with your favorite greenery.
-I do realize that this will soon be covered with matchbox cars and barbies. 🙂
+Final step?
+Making it look pretty.
+Grab your favorite candle, a pretty jar of Epsom salts, a soap dish, soap and even a small bud vase with your favorite greenery. Â

 Shop the Post